tiagolimavenancio/curriculum/README.md

 **Experiences:**
-* As freelancer designer, I have worked with Photoshop, Illustrator, CorelDraw & Experience Design (xD).
+* As mobile developer, I have worked with the development of mobile applications in iOS.
-* As information technology technician, I have skills with hardwares and softwares (Installation and configurations).
+* As cross-plataform developer, I have worked with the development of mobile applications usign React Native, Expo, Native Base and Redux.
+* As game developer, I have worked with the development of games using SpriteKit Framework.
+* As backend developer, I have worked on projects using Ruby on Rails.
+* As frontend developer, I have worked on projects using VueJS, Vuetify and Vuex.
-* As full-stack developer, I have worked with Vue, Laravel, Docker and some WordPress projects.
+* As full-stack developer, I have worked with VueJS, Express, NodeJS and MongoDB.

 ---